ros2-realtime-demo/pendulum/docs/real_time_tutorial.md

 Also we can change the statistics publishing period by setting the `--stats-period` option.
 By default it publishes each 500 ms.

+### Timer jitter measurement

+Among the statistics tracker we measure the jitter of the ROS timers.
+For the moment we take the interval between two timer executions and we compare it with the ideal period.
+We take the difference and we calculate mean, min, max and standard deviation.
+Other methods may be applied in the future to calculate jitter ([this one for example](https://tools.ietf.org/rfcmarkup?rfc=3550&draft=&url=#page-94)).

 ### Set real-time priority

 We can change the process priority and set a real-time FIFO priority.
 This will set the priority of the thread where the ROS 2 executor is running.